 Why Auto-Deleverage Exists

 Consider a scenario where an asset listed as collateral on Kamino experiences a sudden collapse in market liquidity.
 There are $50M of loans backed by this collateral, but the market can only absorb $5M of sell pressure without catastrophic price impact.
 If those loans become liquidatable, liquidators cannot execute profitably — the price impact of selling the collateral exceeds the liquidation bonus.
 The result: bad debt, socialized among lenders.
-Auto-deleverage prevents this scenario by facilitating an orderly unwinding of the asset before bad debt materializes.
-Instead of waiting for positions to become liquidatable and hoping liquidators can execute, the protocol proactively reduces exposure to the risky asset.
-This mechanism was designed in response to historical DeFi incidents:- Aave CRV incident: A whale accumulated a massive CRV-collateralized position.
+Auto-deleverage addresses this by facilitating an orderly unwinding of the asset before bad debt materializes.
+The protocol proactively reduces exposure to the risky asset while market conditions still allow liquidations to execute cleanly, well ahead of the point at which liquidator failure would force losses onto lenders.
+This category was the original motivation, in response to historical DeFi incidents:- Aave CRV incident: A whale accumulated a massive CRV-collateralized position.
 When CRV liquidity dried up, the position could not be liquidated without cascading the price further.
 The protocol eventually incurred bad debt.

 - Solend whale incident: A single large position threatened protocol solvency due to insufficient market liquidity to absorb a potential liquidation.